RohmatWorkstar/RohmatWorkstar/README.md

 ---

-## 👨‍💻 Tentang Saya
+## 👨‍💻 About Me
-- 🌱 Sedang meniti jalan jadi **Web Developer**
+- 🌱 Currently on the journey to becoming a **Web Developer**
-- 👀 Tertarik banget sama **Web 3.0**, Blockchain & Decentralized Apps
+- 👀 Extremely passionate about **Web 3.0**, Blockchain & Decentralized Apps
-- 🎨 Hobi ngulik teknologi baru dan bangun project kecil-kecilan
+- 🎨 Love experimenting with new technologies and building small projects

 ---